Insights for Organisations

 On the flipside, while AI is making major moves in cyber threat detection and prevention, AI technology can also be used for malicious purposes.
 This contributes to actually increasing cyber security threats and is being used to commit fraud and scam people in the following ways:

-As AI capabilities grow, cybercriminals are leveraging this technology to optimize and fine-tune their cyber attacks.
-It enables attackers to efficiently analyze vast datasets to identify vulnerabilities and weaknesses in target systems.
+As AI capabilities grow, cybercriminals are leveraging this technology to optimise and fine-tune their cyber attacks.
+It enables attackers to efficiently analyse vast datasets to identify vulnerabilities and weaknesses in target systems.
 Using automated penetration testing, AI can systematically probe networks, seeking the most effective entry points for exploitations.

 2. Automating malware

 Similarly, AI is being used to automate the creation and deployment of malware, significantly accelerating the pace at which new threats are introduced.
-Machine learning algorithms work to analyze patterns in existing malware to generate variants to evade traditional detection systems or customize malware based on the target environments, which is why it’s imperative that you upgrade your detection technology!
+Machine learning algorithms work to analyse patterns in existing malware to generate variants to evade traditional detection systems or customise malware based on the target environments, which is why it’s imperative that you upgrade your detection technology!

 3. Enabling impersonation

-AI’s ability to mimic human behavior is harnessed by cybercriminals to enhance impersonation attacks.
-Advanced AI algorithms can analyze and replicate the communication styles of individuals, enabling the creation of sophisticated phishing emails or social engineering campaigns.
+AI’s ability to mimic human behaviour is harnessed by cybercriminals to enhance impersonation attacks.
+Advanced AI algorithms can analyse and replicate the communication styles of individuals, enabling the creation of sophisticated phishing emails or social engineering campaigns.

 4. Poisoning data sets